fishjam-dev/fishjam-docs/docs/introduction/example_scenarios.md

 As you can see, the whole system will automatically adapt to the number of participants talking in real-time.
-In particular, Jellyfish will handle a scenario with only one streamer out of the box.
+In particular, Fishjam will handle a scenario with only one streamer out of the box.

 <ThemedImage
   alt="Broadcasting system architecture"